 Summer means asphalt projects

 As an asphalt company, we’re going to be out in the hot sun working on many roads, driveways and parking lots this summer.
-Even though it’ll be incredibly hot outside, the next few months have the perfect temperatures for laying asphalt.
-Asphalt needs to remain at a constant temperature throughout the day if you want it to set correctly—that’s why summer is ideal for asphalt paving.
+Even though it’ll be incredibly hot outside, the next few months have the perfect temperatures for our work.
+Asphalt needs to remain at a constant temperature throughout the day if you want it to set correctly—that’s why summer is ideal for paving.
 Rest assured, you’ll see us out working throughout the day.
 Now is the time to call us if your driveway or parking lot needs to be resurfaced!

 Remember, always wear shoes while walking on asphalt paving in Phoenix, AZ, and keep your kids off the pavement.
 These next few months will be hot ones, and the last thing you need is anyone getting hurt because they’re barefoot on pavement.
 Get in touch with Sunstar Seal Coating, Inc. today for more tips.